ekrajghimire/Flutter-Syllabus/README.md

   •	Using Local Storage with Flutter<br>

 ## Project
 In this final project, you will create a basic app using Flutter.
-You will also add navigation and enrich the app using Flutter components, connect the app to a database using APIs, and then simulate the execution of the app.
+You will also add navigation and enrich the app using Flutter components, connect the app to a database using APIs, and then simulate the execution of the app.<br>
   •	Preparing a Flutter App for Publishing <br>
   •	App Store and Play Store Fundamentals <br>
   •	Releasing an App on iOS  <br>